 A gem on the False Bay coastline, Kalk Bay is known for its raw beauty, interesting shops, vast selection of restaurants and stunning views.
-Enjoy sheltered swimming, stand up paddleboarding, and the sandy beach.
+Enjoy sheltered swimming, stand up paddle boarding, and the sandy beach.
 You could easily spend a full day in this little neighbourhood and still not be able to experience it all.
 There is a theatre, shops and plenty of bars.
 The 21 eateries range from Kalky’s Fish and Chips to the popular seafood restaurant dining experience with seafront coastal views at Harbour House.
-Book the second seating, as you will want to linger.
+Book the second seating, as you will wish to linger.

 Simon’s Town has stunning views in the most beautiful environment of the Cape Peninsula.

 Nestled on False Bay within easy distance of Cape Town, the village is rich in history, character, atmosphere and warmth.
 Cruise the coast on sea life boat tours, stand up paddle boarding and hike coastal walks to see whales, penguins and seals.
 The area has many walk in reserves with world heritage status bird life.
 If you are touring by car you can stop off for photos at the pretty string of seaside villages including Kalk Bay along the way at leisure.